 This Program offers participants an opportunity to share information and experiences, and to deepen mutual understanding of the situations faced by the participating countries regarding the criminal justice response to corruption.
-This year, we are mainly focusing on intelligence, investigation, prosecution, and adjudication.
-The Program will also look into utilization of the private sector and cooperation between the public and private sectors as well as international cooperation in preventing and combating corruption.
-The program will enhance the participants' knowledge of measures to improve the current situation of each country through lectures on best practices and the participants' discussions.
+This year, we are mainly focusing on the investigation and prosecution of corruption in public procurement.
+The program will enhance the participants' knowledge of measures to improve the current situation in each country through lectures on best practices and the participants' discussions.